tarkain68/RealmsInExile/obsidian-graphs/Ring Quest/Ring Quest/Secrecy/Secrecy Note.md

 ### What is it?
 Secrecy is a measure of how concealed the Fellowship is from the searching eye of Sauron.
 ### What does it do at a high level?
 Secrecy determines how well the Fellowship and the Ringbearer remain hidden from Sauron’s gaze.
-As secrecy decreases, Sauron's agents are better able to intensify their hunt, making encounters more frequent, travel more dangerous, and ultimately making the temptation of the Ring harder to resist.
+As **secrecy decreases**, Sauron's **agents are better able to intensify their hunt**, making **encounters more frequent**, **travel more dangerous**, and ultimately making the temptation of the Ring harder to resist.
 ### What is it in code?
 Secrecy is a numerical variable that's stored on the Ringbearer (or alternatively, the LAAMP that the ringbearer sits in).
 I'd suggest we normalise this between a range of 0 and 100, with 0 being totally exposed and 100 being totally concealed.
 ### How might this work in more detail?